Euro hamstrung by Ukraine worries, dollar up

 The euro posted its second straight month of losses against the greenback in August, falling a further 1.9 percent following a 2.2 percent drop in July.

 Pressure on the euro helped the dollar index reach a high not seen in over 13 months.
-It peaked at 82.773, before easing back a touch to 82.742.
+It peaked at 82.773 .DXY, before easing back a touch to 82.742.

 The euro, though, firmed against the Swiss franc after the head of the Swiss National Bank (SNB) said it stood ready to intervene in the currency market to defend its cap on the franc.